Effects of Anisotropic Stress in Interacting Dark Matter - Dark Energy Scenarios: Results and analysis

-Thus, overall, one may coclude that indeed the scenarios $w_x$CDM$+\xi+e_{\pi}$ and $w_x$CDM$+\xi$ maintain differences amongst each other but for large $l$ (for CMB TT spectra) and large $k$ (matter power spectra), both the scenarios effectively approach toward the $\Lambda$-cosmology with almost no difference between them.
+Thus, overall, one may coclude that indeed the scenarios $w_x$CDM$+\xi+e_{\pi}$ and $w_x$CDM$+\xi$ maintain differences amongst each other but for large $l$ (for CMB TT spectra) and large $k$ (matter power spectra), both the scenarios effectively approach toward the $\Lambda$-cosmology.

 \begingroup \squeezetable

 \endgroup

 \begingroup \squeezetable